-Remember - test how much you remember
+Test how much you remember

-- Remember Test how much you can recall. - One can test oneself by writing out brief notes or orally.
+- Test how much you can recall. - One can test oneself by writing out brief notes or orally.

-Read again
+Learn again

 - Read again are there gaps in your knowledge?
 Go back and fill them in! - Most people will not remember all the information and will have to go over particular points again.